The 7 Best Boxers In MMA History

 Standout Boxing Moment: Flattening Cain Velasquez within the opening minute to win the UFC heavyweight title back in 2011.

-And make no mistake, he could find that off-switch in one shot if it was available.
-He also had the skill-set needed to go to war with some of the greatest of his era.
 While everyone remembers his knockouts of Cain Velasquez and Fabricio Werdum, drawn-out battles with the likes of Stipe Miocic and Mark Hunt displayed Junior’s timing and distance control to their fullest.

 For us, it’s dos Santos’ ability to make reads, set traps, and lead the opposing fighter onto his best punches that stick out as his standout skills.
 It’s all well and good having power and crisp technique, but Junior dos Santos augments his toolbox with an excellent understanding of striking.
 An elite-talent in every sense of the word.